hashicorp/terraform-provider-azurerm/website/docs/r/eventgrid_event_subscription.html.markdown

 * `storage_account_id` - (Required) Specifies the id of the storage account id where the storage blob is located.

-* `storage_blob_container_name` - (Required) Specifies the name of the Storage blob container that is the destination of the deadletter events
+* `storage_blob_container_name` - (Required) Specifies the name of the Storage blob container that is the destination of the deadletter events.

 ---